 catered for in the workshop program - from smartphones to more serious cameras.
 The photography opportunities become plentiful as soon as we leave the dock so rather than arriving at the ship with a brand new camera, we suggest bringing one that you are familiar with and feel comfortable using.
-It's also a good idea to bring along your camera's manual for quick new settings and functions.
+It's also a good idea to bring along your camera's manual for quick reference when needing to find new settings and functions.